Road Trip Guide Blue Ridge Parkway Best Stops

 - Blue Ridge Parkway Road Trip Wrap-up

 How many days do you need to drive the Blue Ridge Parkway?
 We took 3 days driving the parkway and found this gave us a lot of time to see many of the best stops and pull-offs.
+Our main stops were from Boone, Asheville, Pisgah National Forest, and Cherokee.

 Best Time To Take A Road Trip on the Blue Ridge Parkway